 Nevertheless, with the Catana 53, this French manufacturer have once again come up with an impressive, fast, long distance passage maker for couples who are looking to tick off regular 200+ mile days.
 This yacht competes against the likes of the Atlantic 57 but will appeal to people looking for more comfort down below.

 With those daggerboards, she´s fast upwind – you should see 8 knots in 15 knots of wind, and with less leeway than you would get in a fixed keel cat.
 Head downwind, and speeds in the mid teens are consistently attainable in the right conditions.
-Images credit Catana.com.
+Images credit Catana.com, Rowan Gormley

-The trademark Catana aft helms will not be to everyone´s liking, but there´s one thing that you can´t dispute: this configuration opens up the aft cockpit and saloon into one huge living space all tucked under a bimini.
+The trademark Catana aft helms will not be to everyone’s liking, but there’s one thing that you can’t dispute: this configuration opens up the aft cockpit and saloon into one huge living space all tucked under a bimini.
 In rough weather on passage, you will more than likely be inside anyway, sitting at the ample forward facing nav station / control centre.
 And this Catana looks like it can cross oceans with its reverse bows, high bridge deck, curved daggerboards and clean wide sidedecks with flush hatches.
+Long distance cruisers will do well to prioritise a back up auto-pilot for redundancy.

 A seaworthy, bluewater cruiser- an evolutionary design from a performance cruising catamaran manufacturer that has been on top of their game for decades.